Red Cloud Beet (F1 Hybrid 50 Days)

-A dark red, vigorous growing beet with a well attached top of good color.
+The Red Cloud Beet is a dark red, vigorous growing beet with a well-attached top of good color.
 It is very resistant to bolting and a single planting can be harvested over a long season.
-What really sold us on this variety was the exceptionally sweet flavor and fine texture.
+What really sold us on the Red Cloud Beet was the exceptionally sweet flavor and fine texture.
 It is also a good choice for greens.
-100 seeds

-Tip - Use the thinning’s for beet greens or plant a heavily seeded row for baby beet greens.
-Sow every 2 weeks for a continuous harvest
+Tips: Red Cloud Beet “seeds” are actually fruits that contain multiple seeds inside with several seedlings emerging from one seed.
+Use the thinned seedlings for beet greens or plant a heavily seeded row for baby beet greens.
+Beets need to grow rapidly and evenly by providing soil rich in organic matter and adequate moisture.
+Sow every 2 weeks for a continuous harvest.